Validation

 Users may also manually perform acceptance tests in User Acceptance Testing (UAT).

-Some non-functional requirements may require experts to validate them.
+Some quality attribute requirements may require experts to validate them.
 For instance, many organizations hire penetration testers to validate security requirements.
-Other non-functional requirements may be hard to validate because they state that some things should not happen, like safety and compliance requirements.
+Other quality attribute requirements may be hard to validate because they state that some things should not happen, like safety and compliance requirements.

 Inspections